pwr5109/surfs_up/README.md

 ## Project Overview

-This project aims to find out the temperature trends before opening a surf shop and to find out if a surf and ice-cream shop business is sustainable year round.
+This Analysis looks into the temperature trends before opening a surf shop and to find out if a surf and ice-cream shop business is sustainable year round.

 The temperature data to be analyzed will be data from the months of June and December in Oahu.